Remember These Graphs

 It is possible to purchase an option under two conditions:

-The position of ‘Long Option’ is used when creating a new buy order, while if you are buying to offset an existing short position, then it is referred to as a ‘square off’.
+The position of ‘Long Option’ is used when creating a new buy order, whilst if you are buying to offset an existing short position, then it is referred to as a ‘square off’.

 Likewise, there are two circumstances under which you can sell an option:

-Creating a fresh sell position is known as the ‘Short Option’, while closing an existing long position, it is simply called a ‘square off’.
+Creating a fresh sell position is known as the ‘Short Option’, whilst closing an existing long position, it is simply called a ‘square off’.

 As you have now understood call and put options from both the buyer’s and seller’s viewpoint, but I think it would be beneficial to reiterate some of the key points before continuing with this module.